Qing-Lu/torch/Cheatsheet.md

 ===========
 CUDA Support, CUDA examples
 --------------------------------
 * Torch: CUDA is supported by installing the package __cutorch__ .
 You get an additional tensor type torch.CudaTensor (just like torch.FloatTensor).
 CUDA double precision is not supported.
+Simultaneous use of multiple GPUs at the same time is also not supported, though you can get around this by constantly switching the device using cutorch.setDevice(opt.gpuid)

 * NN: Install the package __cunn__